ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE-

 **Image Description:**
-The image shows the word "REDUCATE" in large, bold letters.
-The first letter "R" is in green, while the rest of the letters are in dark blue.
-There is also an underscore "_" after the last letter "E".
-The background is plain white.
+The image shows the word "REDUCATE_" with the letter "R" in green and the rest of the letters and the underscore in dark blue.
+The background is white.
+The word appears to be styled in a modern, clean font.
+The underscore at the end suggests a prompt or something unfinished.
 ```
 ![Image 1](page12_img1.png)